theh2oweb/HTB-Web-WriteUps/README.md

 # HTB Web WriteUps

-A collection write ups for Hack The Box web challenges I really enjoyed.
+A collection of write ups for Hack The Box web challenges I really enjoyed.